yaqwsx/SensorStreamer/readme.md

 [0x80] [timestamp 8 bytes] [sensor values 1 or 3 float] ... [sensor values 1 or 3 float]
 ```

-Timestamp is optional and can be omnited.
+Timestamp is optional and can be omitted.
 The sensors are in the exact same
 order as the configuration in app says.
 This packet contains only one timestamp
 in order to be as compact as possible.